The word average has an interesting etymology. It originally seems to have been derived from an Arabic word, ‘awariya, ” meaning damaged merchandise.

 We live in one biosphere, yes.
-Global averages, are extremely critical, of course, for global overview.
-But I contend this is now an ethical problem, because regional variation in outcomes is real.
+Global averages are extremely critical, of course, for a global overview.
+But I contend this is now an ethical problem because regional variation in outcomes is real.
 Global average obsession must be reigned in.
 Averaging is damaging.

-I suggest the scientists and communictors, particularly those living in the relative safety of the northern hemisphere (though that is also changing), recognize the shortcomings of constantly emphasising global averages to persuade populations and policy makers ~ it has become an averimania!
+I suggest the scientists and communicators, particularly those living in the relative safety of the northern hemisphere (though that is also changing), recognize the shortcomings of constantly emphasizing global averages to persuade populations and policymakers ~ it has become an averimania!

 Instead, we should be discussing localized impacts, especially given economic disparity.
 It might even lead to those disparities being properly addressed and a new kind of fair politics going forwards into increasingly uncertain times.

-Along with preventing emissions, there is an absolute duty to plan for extremes, for mass movements and potential conflicts.
-Because these are where life is most at risk, and since all things are interconnected, the risks are compounded by multiple and cummulative breakdowns in life-flow.
+Along with preventing emissions, there is an absolute duty to plan for extremes, mass movements, and potential conflicts.
+Because these are where life is most at risk, and since all things are interconnected, the risks are compounded by multiple and cumulative breakdowns in life-flow.

 I was fortunate to be sent the following from my Twitter friend Verónica Ansaldo, who is from Chile, in response to this blog.
 I attach it here, with her kind consent; a brilliant quote, and I’m grateful.